lazarkulasevic/lazarkulasevic.github.io/docs/portfolio/index.md

 I believe my technical and personal skills make me a valuable asset to a team in need of an experienced software engineer who will deliver results while fostering a collaborative and innovative work environment.

-Please don't hesitate to reach out to me on [LinkedIn](https://www.linkedin.com/in/lazarkulasevic/) for any inquiries or to connect.
+Hey, reach out on [LinkedIn](https://www.linkedin.com/in/lazarkulasevic/)!